aebergl/MatSurv/README.md

 * `TimeMax`: Scalar value defining right censoring time.
 Subjects with `TimeVar` > `TimeMax` will be set to `TimeMax` and considered as censored.
   (default: [])

+* `LogRankTrend`: A true/false for performing a log rank test for trend requires equally spaced ordered groups (default: false)

 * `PairWiseP`: A true/false value for calculating pairwise log-rank test between group pairs; useful if there are more than two groups. (default: false)